Strategic Technology Innovations for Improved Manufacturing Productivity Processes

 For example, manufacturers face many information challenges ranging from the collection of data, to optimizing its application, to ensuring its quality.
 They are also bogged down by equipment maintenance that must be completed to prevent unplanned downtime.
 Another pressing challenge is the shortage of skilled workforce.
 In fact, Frost & Sullivan estimates that 25% of the industrial engineering workforce is 55 years or older.
 On top of the workforce shortage, it is also noted that the niche skills necessary to perform particular jobs will become outdated in just a few years.
 Safety and cross-factory communication also top the lists when manufacturers discuss their most pressing challenges.

-The most universal obstacle to improve productivity in manufacturing, however, is the convergence of these smaller challenges.
+The most universal obstacle to improve manufacturing productivity processes, however, is the convergence of these smaller challenges.
 It is the fracturing of the manufacturing value chain, which takes place as factories attempt to keep costs low, innovation high, and consumer checkpoints frequent.

 Luckily, digital innovations are helping manufacturers unify the segments of their value chain once more.
 For example, by developing a strong foundation of Industrial IoT (IIoT) capabilities, factories can increase necessary visibility and traceability within the manufacturing product flow.
 Additionally, by shifting toward digitalization in a factory, manufacturers can empower operators with interactive, visual work instructions to optimize production flow—which has been proven to improve workforce productivity by 10 to 12%.
 Finally, by instituting connected manufacturing intelligence and the use of analytics to drive alerts, manufacturers can keep data flowing between factory sites, and between factories and consumers.